 Now, I am not going to get all self-righteous and bash piracy, especially when I have watched movies illegally, but I do want ponder over the nature of piracy and why it is both a boon and a bane.
 Like most Indians, I don’t think I would have been a cinephile had it not been for piracy.
 I’d have stuck to mediocre commercial cinema and the occasional Oscar fare (when it gets a bit of buzz).
 Why?
-Because, despite being home to the largest film industry in the world and the single biggest cinema audience, India does not have a home video system.
-There used to be one, before the age of internet and memory sticks, when people rented cassettes, Video-CDs and DVDs and watched them at home.
+Despite being home to the largest film industry in the world and the single biggest cinema audience, India does not have a home video system.
+There used to be one, before the age of the internet and memory sticks, when people rented cassettes, Videos, and DVDs and watched them at home.
 Even then, the options were limited to recently released movies, but at least there was a culture of video-on-demand.
-But with the advent of the century and aspirational India, the Internet and PCs came up and then you could watch whatever you want, without paying for it!
-For a generation of middle class Indians, this was like a gold-strike – we could finally watch what the world watched.
+But with the advent of the century and aspirational India, the Internet and PCs came up, and then you could watch whatever you wanted without paying for it!
+For a generation of middle-class Indians, this was like a gold strike – we could finally watch what the world watched.

 However, I don’t believe that it is all bad.
 Cinema wouldn’t have grown this rapidly without piracy.
 How else could I have ever watched a ‘Jeanne Dielman’ or a ‘Persona’!
 A lot of great cinema have been rediscovered after decades thanks to pirated copies.
 Most piracy activists argue that piracy is all about universal access to information (cinema, in this case) and while I do not agree, there aren’t entirely wrong.
 In fact, piracy has revived the careers of filmmakers as audiences discovered their works.
 Anurag Kashyap is the best example; the man made his first film in 2000 (‘Paanch’), which was banned by the courts (it still remains unreleased).
 His second film (‘Black Friday’) too was banned in 2004 due to its sensitive subject matter.
 Both movies were available illegally online, and by happenstance, an Indian Supreme Court Judge saw a pirated copy of the movie in Dubai, and he liked it so much that he had the case reopened!
 And the rest is history – Anurag Kashyap is today the biggest Indian name in international cinema, and even he acknowledges the role of torrents in the revival of his career.

 All said and done, piracy is a reality that we need, whether we like it or not.
 But that doesn’t mean that we shouldn’t explore other avenues.
 Over the last year or so, streaming services have come up in a big way.
-Netflix, Hulu and Amazon Prime Video have begun to make their presence hugely felt.
+Netflix, Hulu, and Amazon Prime Video have begun to make their presence hugely felt.
 Do your bit, make sure you subscribe to them; watch your movies and TV shows using legal means if they are available.
 Sure, the line-up as of now isn’t impressive, but more subscribers and growing demand would force them to increase their content.
-That’s how a business works, demand meets supply.
-And if Netflix comes up with a video-on-demand service as they do in the US, things would get far better.
+That’s how a business works: demand meets supply.
+If Netflix comes up with a video-on-demand service like it does in the US, things would get far better.

 Watch movies in the cinemas whenever possible; plan your schedule, save money and attend film festivals in India where great international cinema is screened.
 It wouldn’t make a huge impact, but it would mean a lot.
 As connoisseurs of the art of cinema, it becomes our duty to give back to the art that gives us so much.
 It’s not only about what is right or wrong, it is about expressing our love.
 And in the meantime, I’m sure things will get better.
 When no other avenues are open, keep watching your illegal copies.
 All the while dreaming of the day when Criterion DVDs are available at affordable rates on Amazon India and Flipkart!